zbentley/dbus-osx-examples/README.md

 - The `installation` directory contains a guide on various ways to configure and test DBus on Mac OSX.
 - The `homebrew-patches` directory contains patches to DBus Homebrew formulae, already merged.
 It only exists for archival reasons.
-- The `examples` directory will eventually contain example client/server implementations in various different languages.
-For now, it only has an (unfinished) Perl example.
+- The `examples` directory will eventually contains client/server implementations in various different languages.
+For now, it only has a (skeleton) Perl example.

 # FAQ